Puceronhaineux/Elvex/README.md

 Causal clauses with tense aggrement.

-In French, the basis of verbal tense and the conclusion of a causal clause depend on the aspect, the tense and even on the differences in language registers of a sentence
+In French, the basis of verbal tense and the conclusion of a causal clause depends on the aspect, the tense and even on the differences in language registers of a sentence

 - present:
 if present => future